Skip to main content

 Kent Libraries are part of the Living Knowledge Network, which brings world-class speakers, emerging voices and inspirational debate to public libraries and the people who use them.

-Livestream compelling cultural events, or watch recorded events on demand to get a front-row seat for free no matter where you live.
+Livestream compelling cultural events, watch recorded events on demand to get a front-row seat for free no matter where you live, or join us at one of our free screenings of events at our libraries.

-Explore this site to watch events, find free resources, browse book recommendations, and to discover what we have coming up.
+Explore this site to watch events, explore free resources, browse book recommendations, and to discover what's on at a library near you.

-Our Unearthed: The Power of Gardening display in Kent Libraries will explore the transformative power of gardening.
+Our Unearthed: The Power of Gardening display which toured Kent Libraries throughout 2025 explored the transformative power of gardening.

 Gardening is so much more than the nation’s favourite pastime.
 Tracing personal stories alongside global histories, Unearthed celebrates gardening as a force for creativity, resilience and connection.
 From the people who have fought for the right and space to garden to the stories of the plants we use for food and medicine, discover how gardening has shaped our lives, our communities, and our planet.